 As a galaxy of stars is absorbed by the single galactic consolidation star at its center, it produces this rather (but not completely) eternal dust cloud which does not even start clearing until eons after the last star was absorbed.
-This can be seen as a giant dust cloud eddy from the absorbed stars.
+Thus the dust cloud can be seen as a sort of eddy from the absorbed stars.